 \section{Introduction}

-Beginning of the XXI century demonstrated the growth of the interest to the magnetoelectric phenomenon in the relation to the appearance of the multiferroic materials with the relatively large temperature of the phase transition to this state and, therefore, it leads to possible technological applications.
-Consequently, understanding of physical mechanisms of the magnetoelectric phenomenon became highly important issue of the fundamental part of field of magnetoelectricity.
-Review \cite{Fiebig JP D 05} summarize some models for the microscopic mechanisms driving magnetoelectric behaviour (see Sec.
+Beginning of the XXI century demonstrated the growth of the interest to the magnetoelectric phenomenon in the relation to the appearance of the multiferroic materials with the relatively large temperature of the phase transition, it leads to possible technological applications.
+Consequently, understanding of physical mechanisms of the magnetoelectric phenomenon became highly important issue of the fundamental part of magnetoelectricity field.
+Review \cite{Fiebig JP D 05} summarizes some models for the microscopic mechanisms driving magnetoelectric behavior (see Sec.
 2.4).
-Which are also discussed over next 20 years in reviews \cite{Nagaosa JP CM 08}, \cite{Tokura RPP 14}, \cite{Dong AinP 15}, \cite{Mostovoy npj 24}.
+These mechanisms are also discussed over next 20 years in reviews \cite{Nagaosa JP CM 08}, \cite{Tokura RPP 14}, \cite{Dong AinP 15}, \cite{Mostovoy npj 24}.
 They are enriched with the spin-current model \cite{Katsura PRL 05} suggested for one of mechanisms, where the electric dipole moment is proportional to the vector product of spins.
 Its macroscopic analog has been discussed for many decades \cite{Baryakhtar JETP 83}, \cite{Mostovoy PRL 06}.
-Some critical analysis of models existing in 2008 is given in \cite{Moskvin PRB 08}.
-The magnon spin current associated with the Heisenberg symmetric exchange interaction (as it shown in some details on page 7 equations 15-18 in Ref. \cite{Tokura RPP 14}, it is also demonstrated by different method in Refs. \cite{AndreevTrukh JETP 24} and \cite{AndreevTrukh PS 24}).
-Later, it is demonstrated that the electric dipole moment proportional to the scalar product of spins can be described within the spin-current model with application of different spin current \cite{AndreevTrukh JETP 24} and \cite{AndreevTrukh PS 24}.
-To this end one needs to use the spin-current of magnons related to the Dzyaloshinskii-Moriya interaction with the microscopic Dzyaloshinskii constants chosen in the Keffer form.
-It shows a partial physical background of the magnetoelectric effect and contribution of different spin-spin interaction in this phenomenon.
+Some critical analysis of models of the polarization existed in 2008 is given in \cite{Moskvin PRB 08}.
+The spin-current model is initially applied to one regime of the electric polarization appearance \cite{Tokura RPP 14}, \cite{Katsura PRL 05}, but later it is shown that it can be applied at least to two regimes \cite{AndreevTrukh JETP 24}, \cite{AndreevTrukh PS 24}).
+Reexamination of physical mechanisms behind these regimes, developed in Refs. \cite{AndreevTrukh JETP 24} and \cite{AndreevTrukh PS 24}), applying the extended spin-current model, may level out problems pointed out in Ref. \cite{Moskvin PRB 08}.